Presidency of Woodrow Wilson: Federal Reserve System

 President Wilson did not wait to complete the Revenue Act of 1913 before proceeding to the next item on his agenda—banking.
 Britain and Germany had strong financial controls through government-run central banks, but the United States had not had a central bank since the Bank War of the 1830s.
 In the aftermath of the Panic of 1907, there was general agreement among bankers and leaders in both parties of the necessity to create some sort of central banking system to provide coordination during financial emergencies.
 Most leaders also sought currency reform, as they believed that the roughly $3.8 billion in coins and banknotes did not provide an adequate money supply during financial panics.
 Under conservative Republican Senator Nelson Aldrich's leadership, the National Monetary Commission had put forward a plan to establish a central banking system that would issue currency and provide oversight and loans to the nation's banks.
 However, many progressives led by Bryan distrusted the plan due to the degree of influence bankers would have over the central banking system.
 Relying heavily on the advice of Louis Brandeis, Wilson sought a middle ground between progressives such as Bryan and conservative Republicans like Aldrich.
 He declared that the banking system must be "public not private, [and] must be vested in the government itself so that the banks must be the instruments, not the masters, of business."

 Democratic Congressmen Carter Glass and Robert L. Owen crafted a compromise plan in which private banks would control twelve regional Federal Reserve Banks, but the ultimate control of the system was placed in a central board filled with presidential appointees.
 The system of twelve regional banks was designed with the goal of diminishing Wall Street's influence.
 Wilson convinced Bryan's supporters that the plan met their demands for an elastic currency because Federal Reserve notes would be obligations of the government.
 The bill passed the House in September 1913, but it faced stronger opposition in the Senate.
 Wilson convinced just enough Democrats to defeat an amendment put forth by bank president Frank A. Vanderlip that would have given private banks greater control over the central banking system.
 The Senate then voted 54–34 to approve the Federal Reserve Act.
 Wilson signed the bill into law in December 1913.
 The president appointed Paul Warburg and other prominent bankers to direct the new system.
 While power was supposed to be decentralized, the New York branch dominated the Federal Reserve as the "first among equals."
 The new system began operations in 1915, and it played an important role in financing the Allied and American war efforts in World War I.

+According to one study, the Federal Reserve Act “benefited the commonweal by improving the money supply and credit system, especially in the West.”